 Pubs have always been welcoming for dogs, and the area has plenty of those who allow dogs, not just at the outside tables, but in the bar and some restaurant sections too.

-There are too many to mention them all, but a few which deserve a special dog show rosette are The Old Station House by Chiswick overground Station in Grove Park, with dogs welcome inside and out, The City Barge and The Bell and Crown on Strand on the Green where you can combine a walk along the river with a drink and a bar meal.
+There are too many to mention them all, but a few which deserve a special dog show rosette are The City Barge and The Bell and Crown on Strand on the Green where you can combine a walk along the river with a drink and a bar meal.
 The Pilot on Wellesley Road, allows dogs inside and outside in the patio area, and around Chiswick High Road, there are many dog-welcoming pubs including The Old Pack Horse, The Roebuck and The Crown and Anchor and not forgetting The Swan on Evershed Walk, with its lovely beer garden where children must be off to bed by 7pm but dogs are welcome whenever!.
 Close to the river by Chiswick Mall, facing the Hogarth roundabout fly over, The George and Devonshire can possibly claim it has been welcoming dogs since 1650.
 Perhaps even William Hogarth, Chiswick resident and the father of satirical caricatures and moral prints, brought his pug along to sit in the establishment contemplating the averse effects of gin.

 If pubs have been accustomed to drinkers bringing their dogs for centuries, Chiswick’s hipster version of this must be The Italian Job.
 Here on Devonshire Road, just off Chiswick High Road, you can sample a massive range of Italian Craft beer in a bare brick bar with industrial touches, your dog at your feet, adding that particular on-trend look.